 The important question of ‘How did we get here?” can be addressed from an evolutionary perspective, looking at evidence spanning millions of years, or from a developmental perspective examining embryos that develop in as little as 3 days.
 The synthesis of these two areas of biology is known as Evo/Devo.
 Comparative anatomy provides an excellent starting point.
 We’ll look at the external and internal features of a variety of animals (mealworms, crickets, lobsters, grasshopper, crayfish, perch, frog and rat) and investigate their evolutionary significance.
-For the developmental biology segment we will look at the development of insect embryos and discuss common themes in development that are highly conserved in a broad range of organisms.
+For the developmental biology segment, students will study the development of insect embryos and discuss common themes in development that are highly conserved in a broad range of organisms.

 Introduction to Coding and Robotics